esh-da-vinci/api-lib/README.md

 var_dump($client->getListOfNames(true));
 ```

 This will give you a list of all active members.
+You can replace the function with any of those specified below.
 You should replace `your-api-key` and `your-api-secret` with the key and secret that you got from the Communicacie!